Yabloko: Leadership

-The first chairman of the party (1993-2008) was Grigory Yavlinsky.
+The first chairman of the party (1993–2008) was Grigory Yavlinsky.

 In 1995 Vladimir Lukin and Yury Boldyrev were elected vice-chairmen (he left Yabloko in the same year).
 Since 1996 Vladimir Lukin has become the first deputy chairman of the party, and Sergey Ivanenko and Vyacheslav Igrunov have been the deputies.
 In 2000–2001, Vladimir Lukin was again the only deputy chairman of the party.
-In 2001–2004, Lukin served as the first deputy chairman of the party, while the deputy chairman were Alexei Arbatov, Igor Artemiev, Sergei Ivanenko and Sergey Mitrokhin.
-In 2004–2008, the first deputy chairman of the party was Sergei Ivanenko, deputy chairmen were Alexei Arbatov, Igor Artemyev, Sergey Mitrokhin.
-The posts of deputy chairman until 2007 were also presented by Sergey Popov, Galina Khovanskaya, Irina Yarovaya.
-After joining the party of the Green Russia movement, the post of deputy chairman of the party in 2006-2008 was held by Alexei Yablokov.
+In 2001–2004, Lukin served as the first deputy chairman of the party, while the deputy chairmen were Alexei Arbatov, Igor Artemiev, Sergei Ivanenko,and Sergey Mitrokhin.
+In 2004–2008, the first deputy chairman of the party was Sergei Ivanenko, deputy chairmen were Alexei Arbatov, Igor Artemyev, and Sergey Mitrokhin.
+The posts of deputy chairman until 2007 were also presented by Sergey Popov, Galina Khovanskaya, and Irina Yarovaya.
+After joining the party of the Green Russia movement, the post of deputy chairman of the party in 2006–2008 was held by Alexei Yablokov.

-At the XV Party Congress on June 21–22, 2008, Mitrokhin was elected the second chairman of Yabloko.
+At the XV Party Congress on 21–22 June 2008, Mitrokhin was elected the second chairman of Yabloko.
 In 2008–2015, the posts of deputy chairmen of the party were abolished.

-The next party leadership elections were held at the XVIII Congress of Yabloko on December 19–20, 2015.
-Emilia Slabunova became the third chairman of the Yabloko party, and Alexander Gnezdilov, Sergei Ivanenko and Nikolay Rybakov were elected as her deputies.
+The next party leadership elections were held at the XVIII Congress of Yabloko on 19–20 December 2015.
+Emilia Slabunova became the third chairman of the Yabloko party, and Alexander Gnezdilov, Sergei Ivanenko, and Nikolay Rybakov were elected as her deputies.

-At the XXI Congress on December 15, 2019, Nikolay Rybakov was elected the new chairman of the party.
-Sergey Ivanenko, Boris Vishnevsky and Ivan Bolshakov became his deputies.
+At the XXI Congress on 15 December 2019, Nikolay Rybakov was elected the new chairman of the party.
+Sergey Ivanenko, Boris Vishnevsky, and Ivan Bolshakov became his deputies.